fsharp/fsharp.github.io/_posts/2015-09-29-fsharp-compiler-guide.md

 ## Key Data Formats and Representations

+The following are the key data formats and internal data representations of the F# compiler code in its various configurations:

 * _Input source files_  Read as Unicode text, or binary for referenced assemblies.

+* _Input command line arguments_  See [CompileOptions.fs](https://github.com/Microsoft/visualfsharp/blob/master/src/fsharp/CompileOptions.fs) for the full  code implementating the arguments table.
+Command line arguments are also accepted by the F# Compiler Service API in project speficiations, and as optional input to F# Interactive.

 * _Tokens_, see [pars.fsy](https://github.com/Microsoft/visualfsharp/blob/master/src/fsharp/pars.fsy), [lex.fsl](https://github.com/Microsoft/visualfsharp/blob/master/src/fsharp/lex.fsl), [lexhelp.fs](https://github.com/Microsoft/visualfsharp/blob/master/src/fsharp/lexhelp.fs) and related files.